Can you claim tax without receipts?

 Tax deductions are the main way you can improve your tax refund.
 Deductions add fairness to the tax system; if you have to spend extra money that connected with how you earn a living, then you get something back for that.

-The ATO prefers that you keep a receipt for every expense that you purchase and want to claim on your tax return.
+The ATO requires that you keep a receipt for every expense that you purchase and want to claim on your tax return.
 But what happens if you don’t have a receipt?
 What if you lost it, or it’s so faded that you can’t read it?

 The ATO works hard to find mistakes on tax returns.
 With more tools and access granted to them every year, it’s getting easier all the time.
 So, if you think you can get away with a few extra deductions or leaving off your side-gig income, think again.
+In the coming years we expect the ATO to use AI technology to catch out people who are claiming a lot of expenses without proof.

 Many Australians miss out on hundreds of dollars each year because they’ve lost the receipt for work-related deductions they can claim back.
 But if you’ve lost the receipt, you still make a claim.